 Due to copyright restrictions, reproduction or duplication of any of the images in the Boston University Visual Resources Center collection is strictly prohibited.
 The images may be used for classroom and study purposes only.
 Scholarly publication or use on public access web sites is not permitted.

-The Visual Resources Center is responsible for the creation and maintenance of course web sites for the History of Art and Architecture Department.
+The Office of Visual Resources is responsible for the creation and maintenance of course web sites for the History of Art and Architecture Department.
 For copyright protection, all such web sites are restricted to current students and members of the Boston University community only.

 Chris Spedaliere, Visual Resource Manager